zhenjl/zen31/content/blog/sequence-high-performance-sequential-semantic-log-analyzer-parser.md

 +++
 Categories = [ "log", "golang", "code", "sequence" ]
 date = "2015-01-05T22:40:20-08:00"
-title = "Sequence: A High Performance Sequential Semantic Log Analyzer Parser"
+title = "Sequence: A High Performance Sequential Semantic Log Analyzer and Parser" draft = true
 +++

-`sequence` is a _high performance sequential semantic log message analyzer and parser_.
+[`sequence`](https://github.com/surge/sequence) is a _high performance sequential semantic log message analyzer and parser_.

 * It is _sequential_ because it goes through a log message sequentially and does not use regular expressions.
 * It is _semantic_ because it tries to extract meaningful information out of the log messages and give them semantic indicators, e.g., src IPv4 or dst IPv4.